 "surprised how complicated [perfume creation] was," needing assistance in getting started with the perfumery and getting the balance of notes right.
 But it came out right in the end.
 "It was really like a portrait," he said.
 "It is a portrait of my vision of fashion.
 There are a lot of elements which are there.
 There's a lot of tradition in it but there's something also surprising, which I hope I evoke the same emotions with my clothes."
 He added, "For me, it was a very interesting experience.
 I really liked it."
 [Quote via WWD]

-In the perfume, there is a certain amount of stylized unpleasantness and ugliness which I translated initially - as I insist on having original, unimformed impressions of perfumes at first - before reading his published thoughts on the topic, with the phrase "difficult beauty".
+In the perfume, there is a certain amount of stylized unpleasantness and ugliness which I translated initially - as I insist on having original first-hand, unimformed impressions of perfumes at first - before reading his published thoughts on the topic, with the phrase "difficult beauty".
 If you want to try a perfume which is the reverse philosophically speaking of "pleasant" you owe it to yourself to experience this scent.
 It is actually ultimately pleasant but through an experience of the unpleasant at times.
-This respects his credo in the heuristic value of ugliness as well as his plays on patterns and colors which is about pushing the extremes of adaptability to each others where most people would see mistmatches.
+This respects his credo in the heuristic value of ugliness as well as his plays on patterns and colors, which is about pushing the extremes of adaptability to each others where most people would see mistmatches.

 The fragrance itself is much more about the frontiers of this borderline Difficult-Beauty than, I think, his fashion which is much more fluid, supple and colorful than the perfume lets you suppose it to be.
 In this sense, the perfume sheds light on the limits of what fashion can express about Dries Van Noten's aesthetics.
-In DVN edp, there is, it seems a much more developed sense of the exploration of muted tones - closer to the classical spectrum of his menswear color palette, which can be very colorful - as well as borderline cringe-worthy at times.
+In DVN edp, there is, it seems, a much more developed sense of the exploration of muted tones - closer to the classical spectrum of his menswear color palette, which can be very colorful - as well as borderline cringe-worthy at times.

 If perfume can be inspired by fashion, it seems that it can also take further liberties with pleasantness as it can choose to be more abstract.
 The perfume offers a sense of progression from the more tangible to the more abstract before ending on a more comforting, sensual skin note.